Notification, Insurance, Licenses

 Event Organizers are responsible for notifying the appropriate City Council member, residents, businesses (including parking facility managers) and churches within or adjacent to your event site or parade route.

 It is important to understand that the success and longevity of your event depends largely upon the relationships cultivated with businesses and residents within or adjacent to your event site.

 Your notification must include the dates and times of all street closures associated with your event, local access information, locations of stages and major exhibits, as well as the hours of any amplified sound, if applicable.
 Event organizers are also encouraged to present these plans to affected residents at a neighborhood association or homeowner association meeting.

 Event Organizers will be required to show proof of notification prior to receiving a Public Assembly Permit.
-Proof of notification should include copies of the letter/email of event notification, a list of names/addresses of the people who received notification and the date that notification was distributed.
-It is suggested that you get written acknowledgement of notification for your records.
+Proof of notification should include copies of the letter/email of event notification, a list of names/addresses of the people who received notification, and the date that notification was distributed.
+It is suggested that you get written acknowledgment of notification for your records.